Hugh Culverhouse: Attendance and television availability

 The long losing streak further penalized fans, as the NFL blackout policy usually prevented poorly attended Buccaneer home games from being shown on local television.
-No Buccaneer home games were televised on local stations for several years following November 29, 1982 (a Monday Night Football game vs. the Dolphins), including a game on January 2, 1983, that sold out, but not in time to lift the blackout.
+No Buccaneers home games were televised on local stations for several years following November 29, 1982 (a Monday Night Football game vs. the Dolphins), including a game on January 2, 1983, that sold out, but not in time to lift the blackout.
 In total, the Buccaneers had a streak of 32 consecutive blackouts before a November 9, 1986 game against the then-reigning Super Bowl champion Chicago Bears sold out in time to allow for local television.
 At one point, the CBS television network, which had the rights to NFC television broadcasts at the time, correctly anticipated poor seasons from all of the Southern (Buccaneers, Falcons, and Saints) teams, and reorganized their viewing markets in such a way that Buccaneers games were not broadcast anywhere in the state of Florida.
 Culverhouse went so far as to dictate that Miami Dolphins games also be blacked out, sometimes even when Buccaneer games were sellouts.
 He further inflamed fans in 1989 by proposing to move some of the team's games to Orlando, due to poor attendance.
 Several local radio stations responded with billboards saying "Hugh gotta go!", and with a picture of a screw next to Culverhouse's name.
 The Tampa Chamber of Commerce countered with a billboard thanking Culverhouse for bringing Super Bowl XXV to Tampa.